fdietz/vue_components_book_manuscript/3-component-composition-with-slots.md

 # Component Composition with Vue.js Slots

 In the previous chapter we've seen how `props` can be used to pass data to child components.
-In this chapter we focus on slots which give your components even more flexibility by passing content to child components.
+In this chapter we focus on slots which give your components even more flexibility by injecting content into child components.

 For this chapter we use a modal dialog as an example.